 Curb Weight1,160 Pounds (527 Kilograms)

 As weighed on a certified scale.
-Lower weight than typical Citicar as it only has six batteries (instead of the normal eight).
+Lower weight than a typical Citicar as it only has six batteries (instead of the normal eight).

 Tires145R12 (radials).